Kyocera: Kyocera Corporation

 In the 1980s, Kyocera marketed audio components, such as CD players, receivers, turntables, and cassette decks.
-These featured unique elements, including Kyocera ceramic-based platforms, and are sought by collectors to the present day.
-At one time, Kyocera owned the famous KLH brand founded by Henry Kloss, though Kloss and the original Cambridge design and engineering staff had left the company by the time of the Kyocera purchase.
-In 1989, Kyocera stopped production of audio components and sought a buyer for the KLH brand.
+These featured unique elements, including Kyocera ceramic-based platforms.
+However, the company stopped production of audio components and sold the KLH brand in 1989.

-In 1989, Kyocera acquired Elco Corporation, a manufacturer of electronic connectors.
-In 1990, Kyocera's global operations expanded significantly with the addition of AVX Corporation, a global manufacturer of passive electronic components, such as ceramic chip capacitors, filters and voltage suppressors.
+In 1988, Kyocera established head offices in Asia, the United States, and Germany.
+The following year, it spent $250 million to acquire Elco Corporation, a US-based manufacturer of electronic connectors with facilities in Europe.
+In 1991, Kyocera's global operations expanded significantly with the $650 million purchase of AVX Corporation, a global manufacturer of passive electronic components, such as ceramic chip capacitors, filters and voltage suppressors.
+In 1993, DDI went public and Kyocera retained a 25% stake.